 Sailors are required to wear a Coast Guard approved PFD (lifejacket).
 A wetsuit or drysuit is required when the air and water temperature add to below 120 degrees (spring season mostly).
 Important gear may include, though is not restricted to, performance fleece layers, cold weather sailing gloves, winter hats, neoprene sailing boots, and foul weather gear.
 For more information on gear please talk to the coaches.

-The Buffalo Yacht Club high school sailing program owns eighteen Club 420 Class sailboats, purchased in the spring of 2011 from Hobart William Smith College (a top nationally ranked team).
+The Buffalo Yacht Club high school sailing program owns eighteen Club FJ sailboats, purchased summer of 2017 from Hobart William Smith College (a top nationally ranked team).
 The boats are in great shape and are all equally competitive.
 The boats are kept on floating docks for easy launching and hauling, creating maximum time on the water.

 FACILITIES & TRANSPORTATION